Joint Tenants vs Tenants in Common – What’s the Difference?

 Joint Tenancy Property Ownership

-Joint tenants means equal ownership and interest when purchasing property.
+Joint tenants mean equal ownership and interest when purchasing property.
 This means that they own the interest in the property together and don’t have an individual interest in the property.

 The biggest difference between joint tenancy and common joint tenants is that a right of survivorship exists between joint tenants.
-In other words, when one of the joint tenants dies, their interest in the co-owned property automatically passes to the other joint tenant.
+In other words, when one of the joint tenants dies, their interest in the co-owned property automatically passes to the other surviving owner.

 The most common application of joint tenancy is when a married couple has a co-ownership agreement.